Epic Road Rides is all about providing inspiration and useful information to road cyclists that want to ride the world’s best routes.

 “Supported by”

-Where an article is marked as “supported by” a particular organisation, this means we have received payment from that organisation (whether cash or in kind and whether specifically for the article or as part of a broader relationship).
+Where content is marked as “supported by” a particular organisation, this means we have received payment from that organisation (whether cash or in kind and whether specifically for the content or as part of a broader relationship).

 The content is editorially independent.
 That means we choose what subject to write about, what words and images to use and we don’t show it to the organisation for approval before publication.

-The article might include paid feature(s) from our client, which they have written or approved.
+The content might include paid feature(s) from our client, which they have written or approved.
 These are clear and separate to the substantive content.

 An example of “supported by” content is our Almeria destination guide.